DouglasUrner/Markdown-Rendering-Differences/README.md

 # Markdown Rendering Differences

 The code below renders "correctly" (does what I want/expect) in a GitHub repository, but breaks when viewed through GitHub Pages.
 [This link goes to the GitHub Pages site.][ghp]
+Try the example on both sites to see what happens.

 ```html
 <details>